p0l4ris06/Obsidian-Vault/Personal/Personality types/INTJ.md

 ## Negative traits
 - Not naturally in tune with others emotions and feelings, can be insensitive
 - May be overly logical when responding to situations that require an emotional approach
+- Expressing feelings and affections does not tend to come naturally to them
+- Tendency to hold back part of themselves
+- May overlook details
+- Often quick to judge and express judgements